YoshQ/Compare-Grocery-Prices/README.md

 Install the python lxml package - pip install lxml in the command prompt.

-Install the python beautifulsoup4 package.
-You may be able to use pip install beautifulsoup4 in the command prompt.
+Install the python beautifulsoup4 package - pip install beautifulsoup4 in the command prompt.

 Install the python selenium package.
 You may be able to use pip install selenium pip install selenium in the command prompt.